Senior Boarding (13-18)

 Tower Housemaster

-Boys’ Boarding for ages 13-18
+Lodge (Boys' Boarding for ages 13-18)

-Lodge is a senior boys’ boarding house, accommodating up to fifty-four boys from all over the world.
+Lodge is a senior boys’ boarding house, accommodating up to fifty boys from all over the world.
 It is one of the oldest houses in the College, created in 1929 from Dark Blue House.
 It aims to produce boys who put others before themselves through selfless acts of service, charity and humility.
 This is reflective of its motto “Viam Defendite”, which translates as “Defend the Way”.

 The house occupies the top two floors of the large main building, with commanding views of the college campus, across the town and over the channel.
 We are regularly treated to impressive sunrises and sunsets and on a fine day it is possible to see France.
 The facilities within the house include two large common rooms and a kitchen.